Casper the giraffe

 About Casper

-Casper is the breeding male at Woburn Safari Park and is easy to identify as he stands much taller than the other members of the herd.
+Casper is the male Nubian giraffe at Woburn Safari Park and is easy to identify due to his impressive height.
 He was born on 9th December 2003 at Owuehand Zoo in the Netherlands and moved to Woburn in June 2009.

-Casper has lots of nobbles on his head which are common in male Rothschild's giraffes.
+Casper has lots of nobbles on his head which are common in male Nubian giraffes.

 Casper has always been a particular favourite of the staff that work on the reserve.
 He is a very calm giraffe and will often come over to feed from keepers and from guests on VIP tours, when he is fed with specially selected browse (leaves, twigs and branches).